Written-Off Cars: Categories Explained (Cat A, B, S, N)

 A Category A write-off is the most severe.
 The vehicle must be crushed in its entirety — no parts can be salvaged or resold.
 Cat A is typically assigned to vehicles that have been so severely damaged that even individual components pose a safety risk, or to vehicles that have been involved in fires, floods, or other catastrophic events.

 A Cat A vehicle can never legally return to the road.
-It cannot be repaired, re-registered, or sold for parts.
-If you ever see a Cat A vehicle being offered for sale, walk away immediately — it is either a fraud or a serious legal issue.
+If you ever see a Cat A vehicle being offered for sale, walk away immediately.

 Cat B — Body Shell Must Be Crushed